 Robert BURTON (1851-1935) & Matilda PETCH(1855-1935) Top of the page

 He married Matilda PETCH in the Register Office at Swaffam on 7th September 1874 and soon afterwards their first child, Robert was born.
 (See Petch Family History Page) Robert was baptised in Swaffham on 27th October 1874.
 Their second child, Emily was born on 7th June1876, the family were then living at Smith's Buildings in Mexborough.
 Robert's occupation on Emily's baptism record, 3rd November 1876, is given as labourer so presumably the family went to Mexborough in order to find work.
+I was told that he was employed building factory chimneys here.
 Another son, Arthur William was born in 1878 but the family were now living in Islington.
 Again they had probably moved there to find work and there were other family members living and working in this area.
 Robert and Matilda's elder son Robert died in Islington in 1879.
 They are still living in Islington at the time of the 1881 census, they are living at 501 Liverpool Road, Islington and Robert is working as a bricklayer and they had a second daughter, Eleanor born that year.
 A third daughter, Annie Elizabeth is born on 12th August 1883, baptised 5th September 1883 but by then Robert and Matilda have moved back to Swaffham with their young family.
 Minnie Eliza is born in Swaffham on 24th October 1885 and baptised a few weeks later on 18th November.
-Robert Henry was born in 1888 and baptised on 8th february that year.
+Robert Henry was born in 1888 and baptised on 8th February that year.
 Another son, William, was born on 27th July and baptised in Swaffham a few weeks later on 20th August 1890.
 The 1891 census shows the family living at Lynn Road, Swaffham and Robert's occupation is labourer and gardener.
 On December 3rd that year another daughter was born, Lilian, who was baptised on the 13th January 1893 at Swaffham.
 George followed, being born 8th July 1895 and baptised on 2nd August that year.
 Florence was born 14th July 1898 and baptised in Swaffham two days later on 16th July.
 In 1901 the family have moved to Spinner's Lane Swaffham, Robert is listed as a bricklayer.
 They are living two doors away from Robert's brother Arthur and his family.
 By 1911 they have moved to Whitecross Lane, Swaffham with five of their children.
 Robert's occupation states that he is a builder and his own employer.
 His sons Robert and William are employed as bricklayers.
 Lillian is a dressmaker and George is a grocer's assistant whilst Florence is still at school.
 In 1914 when WWI began three of their sons, Robert, William and George enlisted in the Army, they were away for the duration of the war but all three survived and returned to Norfolk although Robert was severely affected by shell shock.
 This made it difficult at times for the family and early in the 1920s an incident occured which resulted in George leaving Swaffham and going to Cardiff, Wales to live and work.
 It also resulted in Robert becoming a patient at the mental hospital in Norwich.
 In 1927 Matilda wrote a will.
 It was dated 22nd July 1927 and appointed two sons, Robert and George as executors of her estate.
 To her daughters Emily ALLEN, Eleanor ALLEN, Annie STARLING, Minnie SMITH Lilian CROSS and Florence LONG she left the sum of £6 each.
 She also left six pounds each to her surviving sons William and Robert but left the remainder of her estate, after debts, funeral expenses etc to her other surviving son, George.
 In 1930 Robert and Matilda show on the electoral roll as living in London Road.
 In 1934 Robert and Matilda celebrated their Diamond Wedding Anniversary and a snippet appeared in the local press.
 Robert died on 29th March 1935 and is buried in the cemetery at Swaffham.
 Probate was granted to his son William and daughter Lilian Cross.
 He left effects of £513 9s 6d.
 Matilda died shortly after at the home of her daughter, Lilian, on 21st September 1935.
 There is no record of probate following her death.
 She is buried in Swaffham Cemetery alongside Robert.